G1OJS/SARK100-Firmware/pages/V03 Overview.md

 - Press "UP" and "DOWN" together
     - Enter & exit increment-setting mode

-# Cumulative Notes on features introduced / removed / changed
+# Major features introduced / removed / changed
 ## Calibration
 - The loads needed are based on E12 resistors (plus 50 Ohms): 10, 50, 220, and 560 Ohms
 - Progress is indicated by the frequency displayed